luk3yx/minetest-fs51/README.md

  - If your mod stores `minetest.show_formspec` during load time, you'll need to add `fs51` as an optional dependency to `mod.conf` so it can use the patched show_formspec code.
- - If a mod you use has broken node formspecs with fs51 enabled, try adding `fs51.disable_meta_override = true` to minetest.conf (and please open an issue against fs51).
+ - If you need to have node meta formspecs work in older clients, try adding `fs51.disable_meta_override = false` to minetest.conf.
+Note that this does not correctly parse `${key}` syntax (see https://gitlab.com/luk3yx/minetest-fs51/-/issues/1), I recommend using `minetest.show_formspec` instead if possible as fs51 is also able to perform backports based on the client's version.

 ## Dependencies